dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 #### Connect to Stream: ReadStream()

-The ```ReadStream()``` method returns a DataStreamReader that can be used to read streaming data in as a DataFrame.
+The `ReadStream()` method returns a `DataStreamReader` that can be used to read streaming data in as a `DataFrame`.
 We'll include the host and port information so that our Spark app knows where to expect its streaming data.

 ```CSharp
 DataFrame words = spark